ecssiah/libgdx-and-jruby/README.md

 The project should now run.
 The first line allows direct access to all of the builtin Java classes.
 Of course, you will need to have installed [JRuby](https://github.com/jruby/jruby/wiki/GettingStarted).
 The second line is just a way of loading all of the jars out of the '/libs' folder in one swipe.
 Iterations in Ruby are done using the .each method of an object.
 JRuby allows you to call .each on native Java collections as well.
 If you want an index then Ruby has a nice clean for loop.

     for i in @min..@max
-      #Do things with i while it runs from the value @min up to @max
+      #Do things with i while it runs from the value @min up to and including @max
     end

 Adding A Camera and Tiled Map